 At Lex, parent readers visit the classrooms each month and use children’s literature to share concepts of caring, interpersonal competence, personal power, empathy, integrity, equality, social justice, honesty, and responsibility.

-How You Can Help Parent volunteers are needed go into the classrooms each month as readers For more information contact program coordinator Grace Kee.
+How You Can Help Parent volunteers are needed to go into the classrooms each month as readers For more information contact program coordinator Erin McCalley.

 Lunch Yard Duty

 We need energetic volunteers for Lunch Supervision on Mondays, Tuesdays, Thursdays and Fridays from 12:00-12:50 pm.
 When you volunteer for Lunch Duty, it allows teachers more time for lesson planning and classroom prep that benefit all students.
 Be a Lunch Duty HERO!